Home » Lunch/Dinner » Chicken Alfredo Bake With Broccoli

 • Alfredo Sauce– Use your favorite brand or homemade alfredo sauce.
 I love using my alfredo sauce without heavy cream for this pasta bake.

 • Cooked Chicken – You can use whatever you have on hand.
 I use diced chicken breasts and chunks of rotisserie chicken.
 The tender chicken adds a nice contrast to the crisp broccoli and the creamy sauce.
+If you want more of a chicken parm pasta bake, use air fried or baked chicken nuggets.

 • Shredded mozzarella cheese.
 You can use an Italian blend too if you prefer!